sequelize/umzug/README.md

 * `reverting` - A migration is about to be reverted.
 * `reverted` - A migration has successfully been reverted.

+These events run at the beginning and end of `up` and `down` calls.
+They'll receive an object containing a `context` property:

+- `beforeAll` - Before any of the migrations are run.
+- `afterAll` - After all the migrations have been executed.
+Note: this will always run, even if migrations throw an error.

+The [`FileLocker` class](./src/file-locker.ts) uses `beforeAll` and `afterAll` to implement a simple filesystem-based locking mechanism.

 All events are type-safe, so IDEs will prevent typos and supply strong types for the event payloads.

 ## License